Wildfire Smoke Insurance Claims: Prepare with Smoke Test Kit

 Older adults, pregnant women, children, and people with preexisting respiratory and heart conditions may be more likely to get sick if they breathe in wildfire smoke.

-Common Symptoms to look for the need of a Smoke Test:
+Common Manifestations to look for the need of a Smoke Test:

 irritation of the eyes, nose, and throat; coughing; phlegm; chest tightness, shortness of breath.

-Similar symptoms can also be be encountered when infected with the COVID-19 Virus.
+Similar occurrences can also be be encountered when infected with the COVID-19 Virus.
 Also check out our new Coronavirus Test Kit.